Vega Equity is now Xumane

 • Change of Control Provisions: Check if there are any provisions related to what happens to your options in case of a merger, acquisition, or other significant corporate events.

-• Acceptance: Though it sounds basic, you’ll have to sign and give back the grant letter on time to ensure you’re showing an acceptance.
+• Acceptance: Though it sounds basic, you’ll have to sign and give back the grant letter on time to ensure you’re showing acceptance.

 [ Values and dates taken are for reference.
 Actual policies would wary company to company.
 This is not exhaustive but contains a part of what details would be included in an ESOP Grant letter]